Fibromyalgia and Sleep

 - Use relaxation therapies.
 A gentle massage, deep breathing, and other relaxation techniques are all potentially beneficial to managing fibromyalgia and boosting restful sleep.

-- Exercise regularly (but avoid exercising three hours before bedtime).
+Exercise regularly (but do it earlier in the day if you find that working out right before bed keeps you awake).
 Exercise may exert its beneficial effect by promoting better-quality sleep.

 - Sound-attenuated bedrooms may help those who must sleep close to noise.
 Occasional loud noises -- for example, aircraft flyovers -- disturb sleep even in people who are not awakened and cannot remember them in the morning.